yochaigal/cairn/wip/2e/knowledge-and-perception.md

 ## Perception

-When informing the players of what their PCs can perceive the Warden should provide maximal sensory information pertaining to the objects, characters, dangers, and interactive elements in the given situation.
+When informing the players of what their PCs can perceive, the Warden should provide maximal sensory information pertaining to the objects, characters, dangers, and interactive elements in the given situation.
 Consider what can be gained by limiting what the PCs know or do not know.
 Do secrets help create interesting choices and decision points?
 Do they raise interesting questions?
 Do they give the players a sense of control over their own actions?
 The answer to these questions is almost always an emphatic _No_.

 Players should feel that the consequences of their character's actions are _earned_, and that they are _deserved_, even if the results aren't always in their favor.
 True agency comes from providing the players with everything they need to know to make an interesting decision, even if that is simply asking a question about what their character might perceive.

-Take for example the followed keyed location:
+Take for example the following keyed location:

 A colony of **bees** furiously circle a massive hive hanging from the branch of a large oak tree.
 A **man** observes in the shadows beneath the tree, and a rusted **sword** lies on the ground not far from the tree.